 Alimony is one way the court can provide for financial equity between the parties after a divorce, especially after a long-term marriage.
-However, there are many different types of alimony including temporary, rehabilitative, bridge-the-gap, lump sum, durational, and permanent.
+However, there are many different types, including temporary, rehabilitative, bridge-the-gap, lump sum, durational, and permanent.

 When determining an award of alimony, the court will look at several different factors including but not limited to:

 - The standard of living established during the marriage